Schinasi Mansion

 The Schinasi House is a 12,000 ft2, 35-room marble mansion located at 351 Riverside Drive on the Upper West Side of Manhattan in New York City.
 It was built in 1907 for Sephardic Jewish tobacco baron Morris Schinasi.
-The mansion was designed by Carnegie Hall architect William Tuthill and reportedly retains almost all of its historic detail, including a Prohibition-era trap door that once extended all the way to the river.
+Completed in 1909 at the northeast corner of West 107th Street and Riverside Drive, the three-story, 12,000 square foot mansion was designed in neo-French-Renaissance style by William Tuthill.

+Schinasi owned the thirty-five-room mansion until his death in 1928.
+After that the mansion changed hands several times until 1979 when Hans Smit, a Columbia University law professor, bought it and commissioned an extensive interior restoration.
 The structure was designated a New York City Landmark on March 19, 1974, and added to the National Register of Historic Places on April 23, 1980.
 It has been described as the last remaining detached single-family house in Manhattan that is still used as a residence.
 Since 2013, it has been owned by Mark Schwartz, a Goldman Sachs executive, who purchased it for $14 million.

 Site

-The Schinasi Mansion sits in the Upper West Side neighborhood of Manhattan at Riverside Drive and West 107th Street, directly across from Riverside Park.
+The Schinasi Mansion sits on the Upper West Side of Manhattan at Riverside Drive and West 107th Street, directly across from Riverside Park.
 When the mansion was built in the early 1900s there was limited development along Riverside Drive and Park, but the thought was that more mansions would be erected within the near future.
 Although there are a handful of single-family mansions along Riverside Drive, the prediction for this kind of development never reached its full potential.
 The largest single-family residence along Riverside Drive at the time was Charles Schwab's mansion, "Riverside", with 85 rooms and occupying a full block.
 It was later demolished, and thus the Schinasi mansion is now the largest single-family residence there.

 The surrounding neighborhood is full of residential townhouses and apartment buildings.
 The Riverside Drive – West 105th Street Historic District, a block south, is made up of rowhouses and townhouses built between 1889 and 1902.
 There are also the Baumgarten House (1901) and the Master Apartments (1929) in the neighborhood.